Install Nagios on Debian 11

 • Web output (current status, notifications, problem history, log file, etc.)

-Install Nagios on Debian 11 from APT Repositories
+Install Nagios from APT Repositories

 The good thing here is that, the default Debian 11 repositories provides Nagios core packages.